 Tony is a member of the American Meteorological Society and holds the Society’s highest standards for a television meteorologist with the “A.M.S.
 Broadcast Seal Of Approval” award.
 In 2012, he was inducted into the National Academy of Television Arts and Sciences’ Silver Circle in recognition of his 30 years as a meteorologist.

 He has also been nominated six times for the New England Emmy Award for his work and was voted Most Accurate Meteorologist 10 times by Rhode Island Monthly Magazine annual readers poll, as well as numerous civic awards.
 He has led the Pinpoint Weather team with Associated Press Awards for “Best Weathercast” in 2001, 2002, 2003, 2004, 2005 and 2006 and 2012.
 One of Tony’s career highlights was spending a winter weekend atop of Mt.
-Washington, N.H. which later turned into a half hour Emmy nominated weather documentary entitled “On Top Of New England.”
+Washington, N.H., which later turned into a half-hour Emmy-nominated weather documentary entitled “On Top Of New England.”

 Tony never really left school.
-In the last 27 years, he has visited more than 600 elementary schools teaching children about weather.
+In the past 27 years, he has visited more than 600 elementary schools teaching children about weather.
 With his influence and guidance, some of these younger students decided to study weather in college.

 Tony’s motto is to give back to the community that he grew up in and he does just that.
-He has donated countless hours to various charitable organizations including the “Tomorrow Fund,” “Meeting Street School,” “East Bay Coalition For The Homeless,” “Crossroads Homeless Shelter,” “The Fogarty Center,” “Hasbro Children’s Hospital” and was a member of the Board of Directors for the Multiple Sclerosis Society.
+He has donated countless hours to various charitable organizations including the “Tomorrow Fund,” “Meeting Street School,” “East Bay Coalition For The Homeless,” “Crossroads Homeless Shelter,” “The Fogarty Center,” “Hasbro Children’s Hospital” and was a member of the board of directors for the Multiple Sclerosis Society.
 Tony is the co-host for the annual Meeting Street Telethon and former host of the Jerry Lewis Muscular Dystrophy Association Telethon.
-In 2015 he received the “Sons Of Italy Service Award” He also serves as a Eucharistic minister at Sacred Heart Church in West Warwick.
+In 2015, he received the “Sons Of Italy Service Award” He also serves as a Eucharistic minister at Sacred Heart Church in West Warwick.

 Tony is the proud father of three children.